logdna/tail-file-node/README.md

 * Returns: `undefined`
 * Emits: [`close`](#event-any-readable-event) when the parent `Readstream` is ended.

-This function closes all streams and exits cleanly.
+This function calls `flush`, then closes all streams and exits cleanly.
 The parent `TailFile` stream will be properly ended by pushing `null`, therefore an `end` event may be emitted as well.

 ## Program Flow